 Here are some of the volunteer opportunities available around Columbus.

-• American Red Cross of, has several volunteer opportunities available in local communities.
-For information on volunteer opportunities they have available in your community visit www.redcross.org/support/volunteer or call 614-253-2740.
+• American Red Cross, has several volunteer opportunities available in local communities.
+For information on volunteer opportunities, they have available in your community visit www.redcross.org/support/volunteer or call 614-253-2740.

 • Ohio History Connection, community members can participate in their volunteer program for a special event, or one time shift, short term projects such as exhibits or educational programs.
 For a complete list of volunteer opportunities call 614-297-2392.

 • The Wesley Communities also offers many volunteer opportunities at Wesley Glen and Wesley Ridge Retirement Communities as well as Hospice Services and Wesley At Home.
 To learn more, go to https://www.thewesleycommunities.com/giving/donate-now/